MirielCH/Navi/README.md

 Ignore other dev commands, they are my own test commands and might even mess up something for you.

-## Dev support server
+## Support server

-• If you find bugs, have issues running Navi or something else, feel free to join the [dev support server](https://discord.gg/Kz2Vz2K4gy).
+• If you find bugs, have issues running Navi or something else, feel free to join the [support server](https://discord.gg/Kz2Vz2K4gy).